fuzzymfx/fuzzymfx.github.io/content/cv.md

 ### Projects

+- [Dough](https://github.com/fuzzymfx/dough) - A **cli presentation tool** written in Rust.
+  - \[*TypeScript, Web Sockets, NodeJs*] *- 2023*
+  - Built the commnad line args parser using the clap library.
+  - Parsed markdown files using the pulldown-cmark library and rendered them using the termion library.
+  - Customized the terminal using the termion library.
+Adding syntax highlighting, custom syntax, design, and animations.
 - [Bee](https://github.com/fuzzymfx/b) - A **tiny bit torrent client** written in TypeScript.
 Built to work with the movie recommendation system and the movie rating prediction system.
   - \[*TypeScript, Web Sockets, NodeJs*] *- 2023*
   - Wrote a bencode parser to parse torrent and magnet files